Evidence Synthesis of Qualitative Research in Europe (ESQUIRE)

 The course fee includes lunch and refreshments throughout this 3 day course, plus a Course Evening Dinner that takes place on the first evening.

 No accommodation is included.
-We have a preferential rate of £65 per room/night for all of our delegates, details of how to book this are provided in your automated confirmation email.
+We have a preferential rate of £65 per room/night at the host venue Halifax Hall for all of our delegates, details of how to book this are provided in your automated confirmation email.